For a super simple, easy fall decor, grab a pumpkin container and make some adorable fall succulent planters!

 And, second, plant them very close together.

-The beauty of succulents is that they can grow roots from clippings, so you can use smaller bits of larger plants.
+The beauty of succulents is that they can grow roots from succulent clippings (see more on how to do that here), so you can use smaller bits of larger plants and create a beautiful, varied succulent arrangement.

 For the styrofoam core pumpkins, I made just two slight changes: